Purpose: To assist faculty teaching in AY20-21 during the pandemic.

 - Make the grading rubrics readily apparent and available.

-- Use the assignment feature and schedule due dates in assignment pages.
+- Use the assignment feature and schedule due dates in the assignment pages.
 This will help students keep all of their assignments on one calendar.

 - Schedule meeting times throughout the semester if there are synchronous components.